Allies in the Workplace is a New Project Designed to Create Change, Advance Women, and Educate the Aviation Industry

 Nova is the Director of the Elevate Aviation Learning Centre and Project Manager of Allies in the Workplace.
 Nova has extensive experience in managing and delivering essential skills and career development training programs through organizations such as Women Building Futures and Bredin Centre for Career Development.
 She holds certifications in GBA+, GOA FOIP, Inclusion at Work Certification through Norquest College, Strategic Resume Development Certification through Career Professionals of Canada, Unconscious Bias Certification through Project Management Institute, QPR Suicide Prevention Gatekeeper Program through Imagine Institute for Learning, Trauma Informed Care Certification through Imagine Institute for Learning, and an MBA in Entrepreneurial Management.

-Emily is the Project Coordinator for Allies in the Workplace and an Aerospace Control Operator in the RCAF.
-Emily has a Bachelor of Arts in Sociology and is completing her final credits towards a Master’s Degree in Interdisciplinary Studies with a focus in Equity Studies.
-Emily has a strong background in EDI and a passion to effect positive change within the workspace.
-Emily is a member of the Defence Women’s Advisory Organization (DWAO) that seeks to address and overcome barriers that women face in the workplace, and to encourage diversity within the Canadian Armed Forces.
-Emily has completed GBA+ and is a qualified Positive Space Ambassador facilitator which is a program that seeks to create a safe and inclusive workplace for all.
+Emily is the Project Coordinator for Allies in the Workplace and an Aerospace Control Operator working in the Combat Operations Center in Cold Lake, AB.
+She holds a Bachelor of Arts (Hons) in Sociology and a Master’s Degree in Interdisciplinary Studies with a focus in Equity Studies.
+Emily has a strong background in DEI and a passion to effect positive change within the workspace.
+Emily is a member of the Defence Women’s Advisory Organization (DWAO) that seeks to address and overcome barriers that women face in the workplace, and a contributing member of the Transforming Military Cultures Network.
+Emily is qualified in GBA+ and is a Positive Space Ambassador facilitator which is a program that seeks to create a safe and inclusive workplace for all.
+On her off time, she enjoys functional fitness, astronomy and golf.

 Chelsey started her career in the field of emergency response and occupational health and safety.
 She now applies these skills daily in her position at Air Canada as the Manager, Environment, Health, and Safety.
 Chelsey is a well rounded health and safety professional that streamlines employee wellness and psychological safety into everyday operations.
 Her experience ranges from oil and gas construction to airport and airline operations.
 She holds a Certificate and Diploma in Occupational Health and Safety, as well as GBA+.